promptfoo/promptfoo-docs/docs/guides/compare-llama2-vs-gpt.md

 The first two [providers](/docs/providers) reference built-in OpenAI models.
 The third provider references the hosted [Replicate](https://replicate.com/replicate/llama70b-v2-chat) version of chat-tuned Llama v2 with 70 billion parameters.

-If you prefer to run against a locally hosted version of Llama, this can be done via [LocalAI](/docs/providers/localai).
+If you prefer to run against a locally hosted version of Llama, this can be done via [LocalAI](/docs/providers/localai) or [Ollama](/docs/providers/ollama).

 ## Set up the prompts